What are cookies and why do we use them on the Womance website?

 The video transmission speeds that are compatible with your browser.

-Geolocation cookies: these Cookies are used to find out in which country you are when a web or service is requested.
-This Cookie is completely anonymous, and is only used to help guide the content to your location.
+Geolocation Cookies: these Cookies are used to find out which country you are in when a website or service is requested.
+This Cookie is totally anonymous, and is only used to help guide the content to your location.

-Registration cookies: Registration cookies are generated once the User has registered or subsequently opened their session, and are used to identify you on the web and services with the following objectives:
+Registration Cookies: Registration Cookies are generated once the User has registered or subsequently opened his session, and are used to identify him on the web and services with the following objectives:

 Keep the user identified so that, if a service or web closes, the browser or the computer and at another time or another day re-enters that service or web, it will remain identified, facilitating its navigation without having to re-identify.
 This functionality can be suppressed if the user presses the "Exit" functionality, so that this Cookie is deleted and the next time it enters the web the user will have to log in to be identified.

 Check if the user is authorized to access certain services, for example, to participate in a contest.